 - referral to a physician with specific concussion training and experience be considered for athletes with a history of concussions.

 - An estimated 3.8 million concussions occur each year as a result of sport and physical activity.

 - Sport-related concussions account for 58 percent of all emergency department visits in children (8-13 years old) and 46 percent of all concussions in adolescents (14-19 years old).

 - Athletes who have had one concussion are 1.5 times more likely to have a second; those who have sustained two concussions have a nearly three times greater risk and those with three or more have a 3.5 times higher risk.

-- Data from the High School Reporting Information Online (RIO) indicated that concussions in interscholastic athletes were responsible for 8.9 percent of all athletic injuries.
+- The most recent data from the High School Reporting Information Online (RIO) indicated that concussions in interscholastic athletes are responsible for 8.9 percent of all athletic injuries.

 For a comprehensive article on statistics on concussions in high school sports, click here